sandialabs/WecOptTool/docs/source/theory.rst

 How's this different from what I'm used to?
 --------------------------------------------

-Most users will be more familiar with time-domain solutions for differential equations--this is the method applied in Simulink (and therefore `WEC-Sim`_).
+Most users will be more familiar with a time-stepping approach for differential equations--this is the method applied in Simulink (and therefore `WEC-Sim`_).
 Starting from an initial time (e.g., :math:`t=0`), the solution is solved by iteratively stepping forward in time.

 .. image:: _static/theory_animation_td.gif